DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 ## Conclusion

 Nintendo Switch games are usually not about high-end AAA graphics.
 There are not many fighting games.
-But you could find a lot of good kind games focused on the gameplay.
+But you could find a lot of good kind games focused on the gameplay. <script>document.write("I hope the list of " + document.getElementsByTagName('h4').length + " recommendations was big enough to choose something to play.");</script>